Thomas J. Nevin, informant for surveyor John Hurst's son's birth, May 1868

 John Nevin snr and James Hurst

 The surname "Nevin" in photographer Thomas J. Nevin's family has ancestry in Grey Abbey, County Down, Ireland.
-While it has always been a surname in Thomas' family, it is currently being used as a first name by a living descendant of the Hurst family in Tasmania, (it is in fact his middle name), namely fine arts dealer William Nevin Hurst, who calls himself simply Nevin Hurst, (Masterpiece Gallery, Hobart).
-Nevin Hurst has claimed a connection by descent to photographer Thomas J. Nevin's father John Nevin snr over the past decade (emails to this blog - some nonsensical and offensive - annoying calls to Nevin family descendants etc ), through Nevin Hurst's paternal ancestor, surveyor James Hurst whose wife Eliza Hurst, he claims, was John Nevin's sister.
-This connection appears to be based not on genetics but on friendship between the Nevin and Hurst families.
-They were not only neighbours in New Town, Tasmania in the later half of the 19th century, both had historic family connections to Grey Abbey, Ireland dating from the 18th century.
+While it has always been a surname in Thomas' family, it was the middle name used as a first name by a descendant of the Hurst family in Tasmania, namely fine arts dealer William Nevin Hurst (1934 - 2023) who called himself simply Nevin Hurst, (Masterpiece Gallery, Hobart).
+Nevin Hurst claimed a connection by descent to photographer Thomas J. Nevin's father John Nevin snr through Nevin Hurst's paternal ancestor, surveyor James Hurst whose wife Eliza Hurst, he claimed was John Nevin's sister.
+This connection appears to be correct; Eliza (Nevin) Hurst, needlewoman, 40 yrs old, arrived at Hobart, Tasmania on the Flora McDonald on 3 February 1855 with her son John Hurst, designer, 16 years old, and daughter Mary Jane, house servant, 14 years old - (Tasmanian Archives and Heritage Office, TA211 Immigration Agents Department, CB7/17/1/1).

 1862: John Hurst's marriage